Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Background

 \section{Background}

-In January 2021, Twitter (now X) launched a U.S. pilot for the first CCS, which they called \textit{Birdwatch}, presenting it as, ``a community-based approach to misinformation''~\cite{IntroducingBirdwatchCommunitybaseda}.
-This system allowed a subset of users to suggest \textit{notes} to, ``provide informative context'' about Tweets (posts) on the platform.
-The same subset of users then rated these suggested notes and these ratings were used as the inputs to a note curation algorithm that aimed to select notes that would be helpful to a broad audience.
-In this pilot, these notes were only visible on a separate site, but Twitter announced their plan, ``to make notes visible directly on Tweets for the global Twitter audience, when there is consensus from a broad and diverse set of contributors.''
+In January 2021, Twitter (now X) launched a U.S. pilot for the first large-scale CCS, which they called \textit{Birdwatch}, announcing it as ``a community-based approach to misinformation''~\cite{IntroducingBirdwatchCommunitybaseda}.
+This system allowed a subset of users to suggest notes to ``provide informative context'' about Tweets (posts) on the platform.
+The same users then rated these suggested notes, and the ratings were used as input for a note curation algorithm that aimed to select notes that would be helpful to a broad audience.
+In this pilot, these notes were only visible on a separate site, but Twitter announced a plan: ``to make notes visible directly on Tweets for the global Twitter audience, when there is consensus from a broad and diverse set of contributors.''

-In March 2022, Twitter expanded the pilot, announcing that now, ``a small (and randomized) group of people on Twitter in the US will see Birdwatch notes directly on some Tweets''~\cite{BuildingBetterBirdwatch}.
+In March 2022, Twitter expanded the pilot, announcing that: ``a small (and randomized) group of people on Twitter in the US will see Birdwatch notes directly on some Tweets''~\cite{BuildingBetterBirdwatch}.
 Twitter was purchased by Elon Musk in October 2022, renamed~X, and soon Birdwatch was renamed \textit{Community Notes}.
 In December 2022, the pilot phase ended and users all over the world began seeing selected notes directly alongside Tweets~\cite{BeginningTodayCommunity2022}.
 Since then, the system has continued to evolve.
 A key feature of X's Community Notes is its transparency: the note curation code is open source\footnote{\url{https://github.com/twitter/communitynotes/tree/main}}, as are the crowdsourced notes and ratings data collected by the system\footnote{\url{https://x.com/i/communitynotes/download-data}}.